 Yuba County Probation Department Intervention Counselors and Substance Abuse Counselor collaboratively begin to identify the needs of the youth and family, as the youth has been out of the home for six months to a year.
 Services are offered and/or provided to the family, which involves counseling or even household items to reintegrate the youth into the home.
-Continuum of care is an important part of the program and the youth will generally have the same probation officer assigned to their case from initial referral to termination.
+Continuum of care is an important part of the program.
 Intensive probation supervision continues for up to six months after release from the MSYGC.
 Services for these youth are family-centered and include detention based as well as intensive community based treatment, supervision, drug treatment, education, recreation, life skill building and other capacity building activities.
 Probation officers have regular contact with the youth while in the MSYGC.
 The Stepping Stones program benefits from the team approach of MSYGC staff, the probation officer, and by families and the juvenile joining together to develop a case plan collaboratively.
 The full-time Yuba County Certified Drug and Alcohol Counselor facilitates drug and alcohol counseling individually and in group sessions.
-Additionally, the Intervention Counselor at the Institutions offers a Parent Support Group.
-This group is a parent led group in which parents of justice involved youth can support and learn from each other's experiences.
+Additionally, the Intervention Counselor at the Institutions offers Parent Project and a Parent Support Group.
+The Parent Support Group is a parent led group in which parents of justice involved youth can support and learn from each other's experiences.
 Sutter-Yuba Behavioral Health provides counseling and family support services and the Yuba County Office of Education and Yuba County One Stop provides education and employment services to youth.

-The majority of youth who exit the MSYGC reintegrate into the school system by attending Yuba County Office of Education Thomas E. Mathews (TEM) Community Court School.
+The majority of youth who exit the MSYGC reintegrate into the school system by attending Yuba

+County Office of Education Thomas E. Mathews (TEM) Community Court School.
 The probation officer works with the school staff and a full-time Deputy Probation Officer positioned at the school site to reintegrate the youth into society and the school system.
 The probation officer at TEM offers an array of services and programs on location.
 The programs facilitated include Social and Emotional Needs, Behavioral Redirecting, Relationship Building, School Culture, Positive School Environment and Positive Behavior Intervention Support (PBIS).